 The single mode option provides crisp, comfortable white ambient and task light in 3000K and 4000K with continuous antimicrobial cleaning.
 With no hint of a violet hue, it can be used during standard working hours with staff and visitors present, or when a space is vacant.
 The dual mode option pairs white antimicrobial light with enhanced antimicrobial light for around-the-clock cleaning.
 The two are combined in the same fixture and regulated by a manual switch, sensor, preset, or timer to provide the best, always-on defense.
 Because of its violet hue, the use of enhanced antimicrobial light is recommended during off hours or periods of vacancy.

-Delivering an extra layer of protection against bacteria, viruses, fungi, yeast, mold, and mildew lingering on any surface that the light can touch, these fixtures supplement conventional disinfection methods to provide a more hygienic bathroom experience for employees and guests.
+Delivering extra protection against bacteria, viruses, fungi, yeast, mold, and mildew lingering on any surface that the light can touch, these fixtures supplement conventional disinfection methods to provide a more hygienic bathroom experience for employees and guests.
 Appropriate for virtually every sector of the built environment, they can help keep post-pandemic commercial spaces aligned with heightened cleaning protocols and occupant expectations.

 Pixel-Perfect Surfaces: Low Relief Porcelain Tile

 “It doesn’t matter whether you’re designing or specifying tile for a commercial bathroom … you want to make sure the product is durable, cleanable, and safe to walk on,” notes EJ Chung, principal and design director at Gensler, and the guiding force behind a new collection of concrete-look porcelain tile engineered for performance and value.
 “Sculpted, high relief tiles are very desirable for walls — they can be beautiful — but they get so dirty, and they’re usually difficult to keep up.
 They tend to work better in residential applications, where the maintenance requirements are less demanding and less constant.